 Good time to travel: This itinerary is best from May to early October (approx).
 The area is remote and the rainy season very wet, creating the risk that roads and access are hampered.

-Variations: Chachapoyas can also be visited by flying to or from Chiclayo, Tarapoto and Cajamarca – offering alternative routes and combinations with other parts of Peru.
+Variations: Chachapoyas can be visited by flying to or from the Chachapoyas airport during dry season, or to Chiclayo, Tarapoto and Cajamarca – offering alternative routes and combinations with other parts of Peru.

 - Explore the pre-Inca ruins of Kuelap fortress city, nestled in the cloud forest

 Day 1 Lima – Leymebamba Fly Lima to Jaen.
 Scenic road journey from Jaen to Leymebamba.
 Overnight Kentitambo.

 Day 2 Leymebamba Walk through the cloud forest to the cliff tombs of Revash.
 Visit to Leymebamba Museum, home to over 200 mummies.
 Overnight Kentitambo.

 Day 3 Chachapoyas Region Take in Kuelap pre-Inca ruins, the largest ancient stone structure in South America.
 Overnight Gocta Natura Cabins.